 In addition to the three financial targets, 25% of the payout from the LTIP is calculated on the basis of non-financial performance criteria.
 The performance criterion "customer satisfaction" in place as part of the LTI under the previous remuneration system has been replaced since 2021 by the introduction of the Sustainability Performance Index (SPI) as the key performance indicator, taking account of the requirements of the shareholders and stakeholders of Vonovia SE.
 The SPI covers the main Environmental, Social, Governance (ESG) sustainability topics.
 These aspects include the CO2 intensity of the existing portfolio, (partial) modernization measures to make apartments fully accessible, energy-efficient new construction, increased customer and employee satisfaction, and diversity within the management ranks.
-At the start of the 2021 performance period, the targets used in the calculation of the SPI, were defined by the Supervisory Board.
+At the start of the 2022 performance period, the targets used in the calculation of the SPI, were defined by the Supervisory Board.
 Particular attention was paid to strategy relevance, transparency and measurability of the targets.
 These are:

-- > the Customer Satisfaction Index (CSI) (AktivBo), - > the CO2 intensity of the portfolio, - > the average primary energy requirements of new construction, - > partial modernization measures to make apartments more accessible, - > employee satisfaction, and - > the proportion of women in management.
+- > the Customer Satisfaction Index (CSI) (AktivBo), - > the CO2 intensity of the portfolio, - > the average primary energy requirements of new construction. - > (partial) modernization measures to make apartments more accessible, - > employee satisfaction, and - > the proportion of women in management.

-The individual target achievement curves, actual values and resulting target achievement levels are published at the end of the performance period of the 2021 LTIP tranche as of December 31, 2024 in the remuneration report for 2024.
+The individual target achievement curves, actual values and resulting target achievement levels are published at the end of the performance period of the 2022 LTIP tranche as of December 31, 2025 in the remuneration report for 2025.

 c.
-Overall Target Achievement and Payout From the 2018 LTIP Tranche
+Overall Target Achievement and Payout From the 2019 LTIP Tranche

-The performance period of the 2018 LTIP tranche granted to current and former Management Board members in 2018 ended at the end of December 31, 2021.
-The target achievement level for the 2018 LTIP tranche was therefore determined after the end of the reporting year.
-The targets, target achievement curves and target achievement levels of the four performance criteria in the 2018 tranche are as follows:
+The performance period of the 2019 LTIP tranche granted to current and former Management Board members in 2019 ended at the end of December 31, 2022.
+The target achievement level for the 2019 LTIP tranche was therefore determined after the end of the reporting year.
+The targets, target achievement curves and target achievement levels of the four performance criteria in the 2019 tranche are as follows:

-LTI tranche 2018 - target achievement
+LTI tranche 2019 - target achievement

-Lower limit (50% target achievement) Target value (100% target achievement) Upper limit (200% target achievement) Actual Target achievement Relative Total Shareholder Return 1 (25% weighting) -30% 0% +30% 12.93% 143.10% Development of NAV per share 2 (25% weighting) 0% growth p.a.
-3% growth p.a.
-5% growth p.a.
-13.70% 200.00% Development of FFO 1 per share 3 (25% weighting) 0.5% growth p.a.
+Lower limit (50% target achievement) Target value (100% target achievement) Upper limit (200% target achievement) Actual Target achievement Relative Total Shareholder Return 1 (25% weighting) -30% 0% +30% +7.96% 126.53% Development of NAV per share 2 (25% weighting) 0.5% growth p.a.
+3.5% growth p.a.
+5.5% growth p.a.
+10.21% growth p.a.
+200.00% Development of FFO 1 per share 3 (25% weighting) 0% growth p.a.
+2.5% growth p.a.
 4.5% growth p.a.
-6.5% growth p.a.
-9.44% 200.00% Customer satisfaction (CSI) 4 (25% weighting) +2 points +4 points +6 points +1.07 0.00% Total target achievement 135.775%
+4.66% 200.00% Customer satisfaction (CSI) 4 (25% weighting) +2 points +4 points +6 points +3.5 points 87.50% Total target achievement 153.508%